A new construction of CAT(0) cube complexes: Notation and preliminaries

-The constructions in this paper will use the language of CAT(0) cube complexes and spherical complexes.
+The constructions in this paper will use the language of CAT(0) cube complexes.
 We will now recall some well\=/known facts and definitions.
-Complete definitions, as well as basic facts about CAT(0) geometry, can be found in \cite{bridson_metric_1999}.
+Complete definitions and basic facts about CAT(0) geometry, can be found in \cite{bridson_metric_1999,sageev_cat0_2014}.